Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

-I study estimation and inference for the parameters of the Tukey model.
-Section~\ref{sec:asymptotic_framework} presents the asymptotic setting used to analyze estimators in the BI framework.
-Section~\ref{sec:estimation_inference_beta0} introduces an estimator for $\beta_0$, establishes its consistency, derives its asymptotic distribution, and shows how it can be used to construct a test for the absence of complementarities.
-Section~\ref{sec:estimation_inference_prod} then considers the estimation of productivities $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
-While I propose an estimator, I do not study its properties; instead, I show how its analysis and the limitations it faces connect to those of the existing productivity estimators in the TWFE model.
+This section develops estimation and inference for the Tukey model, focusing primarily on the interaction parameter.
+Section~\ref{sec:asymptotic_framework} presents the asymptotic framework.
+Section~\ref{sec:estimation_inference_beta0} introduces an estimator of $\beta_0$, establishes its consistency and asymptotic distribution, and uses it to construct a test of no complementarities within the Tukey model.
+Section~\ref{sec:estimation_inference_prod} discusses the distinct challenges involved in estimating the productivity collections $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.